Maison Jansen Flower Floor Lamp

 Materials: Burned brass and brass parts.
 3 sun flower style burned brass lamps.
 White pebbles in a round brass base.
 Pressed wood used for the bottom of the base.
 Bakelite sockets.

 Height: 105 cm / 41.34”

 Width: ∅ +- 60 cm / 23.63”

 Electricity: 3 light bulbs E27, 3 x 60 watt maximum, 110/220 volt.
 Any type of light bulb can be used but a gold cup light bulb is preferred.

 Manufacturer: Maison Jansen, Paris, France.

-Other versions: Made in different forms and sizes with this burned brass.
+Other versions: This Maison Jansen flower floor lamp exists in several different forms and sizes, all made of this burned brass.
 Many different palm trees, reeds, flowers, pineapples… were made.

 Maison Jansen or House of Jansen, was a Paris-based interior decoration company founded in 1880 by Dutch-born Jean-Henri Jansen.
 It was located at 23, rue de l’Annonciation, Paris.
 Today the house is the Maison Jansen museum and it also promotes contemporary artists.